stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 1. **Open a Terminal:**
    1. Open GitBash
-   2. Use `mkdir .ssh` to create a directory for SSH keys (Once done, doesn't need to be done again) when you're in your home directory.
+   2. Go to home directory using `cd`.
-   3. If it already exists, you can, `cd -ssh` into it.
+   3. Use `mkdir .ssh` to create a directory for SSH keys (Once done, doesn't need to be done again) when you're in your home directory.
+If it already exists, you can, `cd -ssh` into it.

 2. **Generate SSH Key Pair:**
    Use the following command to generate an SSH key pair: